Stokalas/advent-of-code-24/README.md

 # Advent of Code '24

-This is my attempt to solve at least some task from the challenge.
+This is my attempt to solve at least some tasks from the challenge.

 I've chosen _Go_ programming language to challenge myself even further as I have only basic knowledge of it.